AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-get-started-create-database-tsql.md

 - **Resource group**: Either use the same resource group as your Azure SQL server or see [how to create a resource group][].
 - **Environment to execute T-SQL**: You can use [Visual Studio][Installing Visual Studio and SSDT], [sqlcmd][], or [SSMS][] to execute T-SQL.

+> [!NOTE]
-> [AZURE.NOTE] Creating a SQL Data Warehouse may result in a new billable service.
+> Creating a SQL Data Warehouse may result in a new billable service.
 See [SQL Data Warehouse pricing][] for more details on pricing.

 ## Create a database with Visual Studio
 If you are new to Visual Studio, see the article [Query Azure SQL Data Warehouse (Visual Studio)][Query Azure SQL Data Warehouse (Visual Studio)].
 To start, open SQL Server Object Explorer in Visual Studio and connect to the server that will host your SQL Data Warehouse database.
 Once connected, you can create a SQL Data Warehouse by running the following SQL command against the **master** database.
 This command creates the database MySqlDwDb with a Service Objective of DW400 and allow the database to grow to a maximum size of 10 TB.